Floorp-Projects/Floorp/docs/code-quality/coding-style/coding_style_cpp.rst

 ~~~~~~~~

 Use ``\uXXXX`` unicode escapes for non-ASCII characters.
 The character
-set for XUL, DTD, script, and properties files is UTF-8, which is not easily
+set for XUL, script, and properties files is UTF-8, which is not easily
 readable.